StoicLoofah/my-nanowrimo-novel/novel/11_conflict_of_beliefs.md

 Mareak sat up and rubbed his jaw.
 The prison cell was barely lit by a small window several feet off the ground, and he could see a rolling pink-purple landscape outside.
 It cast a strange light about the prison cell, and he could barely make out various people chained against the wall.

 Darella stood next to him and helped Mareak to his feet.
-"Who said that?", she called out.
+"Who said that?" she called out.

 "Guys, it's me," the voice said again.
 "It's Yannhorn."

 They rushed over to the corner where they heard the voice, and up close, they could see the unmistakeable stature and features of the halfling in shackles against the wall.

-"Unbelievable!", Darella said.
+"Unbelievable!"
+Darella said.
 "How did you end up in here?
 Wait a second: how do we know it's you?"

 Yannhorn thought for a second.
 "Uh, well, I am right here.
 It kind of has to be me, right?"